50 Pregnancy Ailments: What’s Normal and How to Help

 1. Having ZERO symptoms: You’re friends have all complained about every pregnancy issue on the planet, but you can’t contribute to the conversation.
 Don’t feel odd, you aren’t alone!
 Having an easy, breezy, symptom-free pregnancy is just fine.
 It does not mean anything is wrong.

-2. Exhaustion: First and third trimester exhaustion is well known, but don’t fret if the energy just doesn’t return even in that golden second trimester.
+2. Exhaustion: First and third-trimester exhaustion is well known, but don’t fret if the energy just doesn’t return even in that golden second trimester.
 Increasing your iron intake can help tremendously!
-Other Ideas: here

-3. Not feeling fetal movement: Placenta placement plays a huge role in feeling fetal movements.
-Typically, the placenta is posterior (behind) baby and you will feel kicks around 16 weeks along.
-However, an anterior (in front of baby) placenta will act as a barrier and keep you from feeling much of anything until as far as 20-24 weeks along.
+3. Not Feeling Fetal Movement: Placenta placement plays a huge role in feeling fetal movements.
+Typically, the placenta is posterior (behind) your baby and you will feel kicks around 16 weeks along.
+However, an anterior (in front of your baby) placenta will act as a barrier and keep you from feeling much of anything until as far as 20-24 weeks along.
 If your placenta is posterior and you are still not feeling much, you may have a relaxed little human on your hands.
 Don’t be afraid to ask for more frequent appointments until you feel movement.
-Hearing the heartbeat will reassure you that all is ok.
-If you have been feeling movement and suddenly don’t, try the kick count test by drinking orange juice and lying down to concentrate solely on baby.
+Hearing the heartbeat will reassure you that everything is ok, too.
+If you have been feeling movement and suddenly don’t, try the kick count test by drinking orange juice and lying down to concentrate solely on your baby.
 If you aren’t feeling much, call your birth team for a heart rate check.

 4. Anxiety and Fears: This may just come with the pregnancy territory and of course depends on each woman’s individual personality.
 Pregnancy is full of unknowns, parenthood is full of unknowns.
 Anxiety is normal.
 If you feel as though it is hindering your life or taking over your thoughts, speak to your birth team as soon as possible.
 This could lead to prenatal depression.

 6. “Morning” Sickness (All Day, Evening, or Night Nausea): All forms of nausea are normal throughout pregnancy.
-While most women see it lesson in the second trimester, others experience this up until baby is born.
+While most women see it lessen in the second trimester, others experience this up until the baby is born.
 Make sure that you are well hydrated and eating small meals often.
 Taking B-6, zinc, and increasing B-complex vitamins and iron intake tend to help with queasiness.
 Raw ginger, ginger gum, and even peppermint have also been known to help.
-Other ideas: here

 8. Overheated: With blood flow increasing throughout pregnancy, you are going to feel a shift in your natural thermostat.
 Most women become very warm and struggle with cooling down.
 Stay comfortable with cool showers and luke-warm baths frequently; sleep with a fan, and stay hydrated.